HananRawa/ai-journey/README.md

 Currently on: Week 2 — Python Problem solving

-slowed down on my journey on day 1 of week 2 as mid terms approach
+Slowed down on my journey on day 1 of week 2 as mid terms approach